tomcuel/PIE_Vehicule_Dynamic/README.md

 ## Possible improvements
 - Using less "black box" method, like I did during various others project, but it would have take way more time, not to use the scipy.optimize library
 - The modelisation could take more parameters, so the physics better fit the reality and its complexity
+- I skipped half the points to make things faster to solve, but with greater time available, all points could be considered
+- Power outputs could be saved in a csv file and adapted to the vehicle component as a tension to deliver but that's not that much important.
+It could be done later